-Determining the cause of a crash is an important step to receiving compensation for the injuries and losses suffered.
-Here are some of the most common causes of vehicle collisions in Washington:
+Determining the cause of a crash is an important step in receiving compensation for the injuries and losses suffered.
+Below are some of the most common causes of vehicle collisions in Washington.

-Drivers who are on the phone, eating, drinking, fiddling with the radio, talking to friends, or reading put everyone on the roadway at risk.
+Drivers who are on the phone, eating, drinking, fiddling with the radio, talking to friends or reading put everyone on the roadway at risk.
 A driver does not have to be cited by the authorities for distracted driving to be found civilly liable for the collisions they cause.
-Click here for more information.

 Stop signs and traffic lights must be obeyed at all times.
-Intersections are a common location for serious collisions and many of occur because drivers fail to obey traffic control devices.
+Intersections are a common location for serious collisions and many accidents occur because drivers fail to obey traffic control devices.

 Drivers exiting private driveways must yield to traffic before merging onto the roadway.
 Drivers must yield to pedestrians in crosswalks.
 Pedestrians must yield to drivers when trying to cross where there is no crosswalk.
-Bicyclists must be given the same right of way privileges as motorists.
-Motorists must also yield right-of-way to oncoming vehicles before making a left turn or U-turn.
+Bicyclists must be given the same right-of-way privileges as motorists.
+Motorists must also yield right of way to oncoming vehicles before making left turns or U-turns.

-Drivers who fail to look for other vehicles before changing lanes can result in serious injury highway collisions.
-All motorists would be well-advised to check their rear-view mirrors and their blind spots before changing lanes.
+Drivers who fail to look for other vehicles before changing lanes can cause highway collisions resulting in serious injuries.
+All motorists would be well-advised to check their rearview mirrors and blind spots before changing lanes.

 Proving liability for an injury can become difficult if the at-fault driver denies responsibility for the crash.
 There are a number of questions that injured victims should ask following the crash.
 Did the authorities cite the other driver for a traffic violation related to the crash?
 Did the police determine who was responsible for the crash?
 Did anyone witness the crash?
 Were proper notes and photos taken immediately following the collision?
 An experienced attorney knows which questions to ask and how to prove liability.

-The skilled Seattle injury attorneys at Pendergast Law know how to prove liability and hold to hold at-fault drivers accountable for the damages they cause.
-If you or a loved one has been injured in a vehicle accident in Washington, contact our law offices today at (888) 228-3860 for a free consultation and comprehensive case assessment.
+Our skilled Seattle injury attorneys at Pendergast Law know how to prove liability and hold at-fault drivers accountable for the damages they cause.
+If you or a loved one has been injured in a vehicle accident in Washington, contact our law offices today at 888-539-9211 for a free consultation and comprehensive case assessment.